Western Lake Erie HAB Early Season Projection2018

 The figure at left shows cumulative total bioavailable phosphorus (TBP) loads from the Maumee River near Waterville.
 Each line denotes a different year.
 2017 is in red, the solid line is the measured load to May 7th, the likely range for the remainder of the loading season in the red area and possible range in light red area.
 The load will exceed the 2016 loads this week, but is likely to be lower than either 2011 or 2015.

-The figure at left shows total bioavailable phosphorus (TBP) load accumulated from the Maumee River near Waterville up to May 7th (current value noted within the bar).
+The figure at left shows total bioavailable phosphorus (TBP) loads from the Maumee River near Waterville for 2017.
 The right axis denotes the TBP load from select previous years.
-Current loads have surpassed 2012, and are very close to 2016.

 Western Lake Erie HAB Forecast2016